Title Report

 3. Bankruptcy: A proceeding in the U.S. Bankruptcy Court wherein assets of a debtor (unable or unwilling to pay debts) are applied by an officer of the court in satisfaction of a creditor’s claim.

-4. Uninsured Deed: A deed that has been recorded that it is believed to not have been checked as to its validity.
-Additional information may be needed before passing title.
+4. Uninsured Deed: A deed that has been recorded, but it is believed not to have been checked as to its validity.
+Additional information may be required before the title can be passed.
 Call your title officer to see what might be needed in each case.

 5. Access: A landowner’s right to have ingress to and egress from the property to a public street.
 This property does not have legal access.